Murine respirovirus: SeV stimulation of dendritic cells

 UV-inactivated SeV can cause dendritic cells (DCs) to maturate and to infiltrate a tumor.
 Ex vivo infection of DCs with recombinant non-transmissible SeV induces maturation and activation of DCs within 60 minutes.
 When activated DCs that carry non-transmissible variants of SeV are administered, survival of animals injected with malignant melanoma, colorectal cancer, squamous cell carcinoma, hepatic cancer, neuroblastoma, and prostate cancer is significantly improved.
 It has been shown that the administration of such DCs prior to tumor cell injection prevents metastasis of neuroblastoma and prostate adenocarcinoma to the lungs.

+The enzymatic removal of sialic acids from the surface of dendritic cells by sialidase significantly promote the antigen-induced activation of naive T cells, while concurrently enhancing the resurgence of effector T cells.
+It is plausible that sialidase from Sendai virus (SeV) could execute this function.
+The removal not only improves antigen cross-presentation but boosts anti-tumor immune responses as well.
+Dendritic cells with reduced sialylation form higher avidity interactions with CD8+ T cells.

 SeV can replicate to high titers in human monocyte-derived DCs.
 With the multiplicity of infection of 2, approximately 1/3 of the DCs begin to express encoded SeV proteins 8 hours after infection.
 This proportion increases to 2/3, 24 hours and decreases to 1/3, 48 hours after infection.
 SeV demonstrates high cytopathic effect on DCs; the virus can kill a third of DC even with a very low multiplicity of infection such as 0.5.
 Most important observation is that SeV infection triggers DC maturation, which is manifested in DC cell surface markers composition.
 The virus increases the expression of class I and class II molecules of the major histocompatibility complex (MHC) (HLA-A, HLA-B, HLA-C and HLADR), CD83, as well as costimulatory molecules CD40 and CD86.